Access4all/adg/pages/introduction/how-to/README.md

 We are happy about issues and pull requests.
 Please refer to our contribution guidelines: [Access4all/adg/CONTRIBUTION.md (GitHub.com)](https://github.com/Access4all/adg/CONTRIBUTION.md).

 Let us make the Internet a more accessible place together!

+## Getting in touch with us

+Please use any of our social media channels to contact us.